stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/04_import_geometry_data.md

 {% include insert_image.html key="written-to-database" %}

-Use the context menu and the expand/collapse triangles of the inventory tree as described above to create an overview of the database inventory in the inventory tree and the list view.
+As described above, use the context menu and the expand/collapse triangles of the inventory tree to create an overview of the database inventory in the inventory tree and the list view.
+After a successful import the database inventory contains the same elements as the XML inventory.

 {% include insert_image.html key="db-inventory-overview" %}

 ## Map view of the inventory
-The map view of the inventory selected in the inventory tree can be opened by selecting the `map view` tab in the panel view of the geometry editor.
-This will swap from the list view to the map view showing the positions of the station locations.
-The 5 stations of the Sonnblick network should be shown.
+The map view of the selected inventory can be opened by selecting the `map view` tab in the panel view of the geometry editor.The map view visualizes the station locations of the inventory.
+The 5 stations of the Sonnblick network are shown.
 Stations MOR, PIL and MIT are arrays with three locations A, B and C.

 {% include insert_image.html key="inventory-map-view" %}